 Recovery would be a long road with many surgeries ahead.
 The doctor asked for a recent picture to give to the plastic surgeon.
 I volunteered one of the only pictures I had of Randy—I didn’t want to part with it, but I understood the need.

-Before leaving Culbertson, we invited friends we’d made over the summer for a going-away party.
+Preparing to leave Culbertson next week, we invited friends we’d made over the summer for a going-away party.
 Unknown to me, Randy had returned from Billings.
 Accompanied by his brothers, Randy walked into the backyard.
 I had to take a second look before I realized it was him.
 Randy asked if he could speak to me alone and grabbed my hand as we walked to the front of the house.
 He said, “I wanted you to know that if this accident hadn’t happened, I was going to ask you to marry me.
 Now, so much has changed.
 It wouldn’t be right to ask now.”

 I was speechless.
 How should I respond?
 What can I say that is compassionate?
 I dug deep inside and said, “Don’t worry about that now.
 You need to finish your surgeries and continue healing.”
 We hugged, and I whispered, “I’ll continue to pray for you.”